kaniyeri/kaniyeri.github.io/_posts/2023-08-10-running-picorv32.md

 ---
 layout: post
-title: Running your own program on the PicoRV32
+title: Running your own programs on the PicoRV32
 ---
+---

 [PicoRV32](https://github.com/YosysHQ/picorv32) is an open source core that implements the RISC-V RV32IMC Instruction Set.
 Here's how to use the core to run your own programs.
----

 This is the structure of the repository: